 Watching him on the MLB Network this week just reminded me of how much he loves the game of baseball.
 He is a true baseball historian and would serve as a perfect guardian of the gate.

-Too bad Smoltz stuck around one more year
+Too bad Smoltz played one more season

 Remember that brief stint with the Red Sox for John Smoltz in 2009?
 Yeah, not many do.
 Smoltz should have hung it up after the 2008 season.
 If he did, he'd probably be entering the Hall of Fame this year with his buddies Maddux and Glavine.
 Instead, Smoltz was relegated to sitting in a TV studio yucking it up with his former teammates.
 Not only that, but his former manager, Bobby Cox, is being inducted, too.